Farfetch/rules-framework/docs/add-rules.md

 ## Adding a new rule to Rules Engine

 Up until now, all we've dealt with was how to build a single rule considering the own rules' logic.
-From now on, we have to consider the implications of adding a rules to a data set and ensure consistency in the end.
+From now on, we have to consider the implications of adding a rule to a data set and ensure consistency in the end.
 When addind a rule, it must be ensured that:

 - Rule name is unique (per each content type)
 - Priority is unique (per each content type)